 Pick a Good Canine Potty Spot – And Be Consistent

 You don’t like going pee in extra-gross Porta-Potties, do you?

 Likewise, your dog probably already has a few corners of your lawn that she likes best.

 Most dogs like having soft, absorbent material for potty time.
 Both male and female dogs often like doing their business in tallish grass, and male dogs are especially fond of vertical surfaces to mark on.

 But just like people, not all dogs are the same.
 Before teaching your dog to pee in one spot, try to figure out what potty spots she likes already.
 Pay attention to her current potty habits so that you can pick a place that mimics that setup!

 Once you’ve got a potty spot picked out, keep it clean.

-Scoop the poop regularly and ensure that your dog feels good about going to her new potty spot.
+Scoop the poop regularly (and dispose of the poo in a responsible fashion) and ensure that your dog feels good about going to her new potty spot.
 This might require occasionally spraying the area down with water as well!

 There are four main rules for teaching a dog to pee in one spot that you’ll have to follow: